Lexicon

 AORIGINAL

 The formal culmination: a system is Third Mode if and only if it supports predicate invention with conservative extension, witnessed equivalence with scoped transport, view structure with sheaf-condition gluing, and explicit coherence cost accounting.
-This is not a marketing claim or an aspiration.
+This is not an aspiration.
 It is a checkable specification with four conjuncts, each traceable to formal anchors in the dependency graph.
-A system that satisfies three of the four is not 'mostly Third Mode' — it is not Third Mode.
-The definition is deliberately strict because the alternative is a label that means nothing.
-The Third Mode earns its name through the conjunction of all four properties, and the conjunction is what distinguishes it from every prior approach to knowledge coordination.
+A system satisfying three of the four is not Third Mode.
+The definition is strict because the alternative is a label that means nothing.

 Three Bounds for Agents